 Provide a "simple" one-page breakeven analysis.
 Identify your economic unit of analysis (typically a single sale).
 Identify and list your venture's important fixed costs, including amortized capital expenses.
 Determine selling price, variable costs, and the marginal contribution from each sale.
-Be certain to list all of your assumptions.
+Be certain to make a separate list of all of your assumptions.
 Divide fixed costs by marginal contribution to determine your break-even point.
 Calculate break even in terms of U.S. dollars and unit sales.
 After completing the analysis, assess and comment on the likelihood of your venture being profitable.